Michael Wilhoite

-Michael Wilhoite (born December 7, 1986) is an American professional football coach and former linebacker who was most recently the outside linebackers coach for the Denver Broncos of the National Football League (NFL).
+Michael Wilhoite (born December 7, 1986) is an American professional football coach and former linebacker who is a front seven coach for the Denver Broncos of the National Football League (NFL).
 He played college football at Washburn University where he played six different positions, including linebacker and safety.
 He was originally signed as an undrafted free agent by the Omaha Nighthawks of the United Football League (UFL) in 2011.

-Early years
+Early life

 Prior to playing in the NFL, Wilhoite's coaches would use him at other positions due to his athleticism, which also included quarterback in high school.
 He had played six different positions in total during his college career.